Iranian chess player who competed without hijab fleeing to Spain over security fears: Report

 Spanish newspaper El País on Thursday reported, quoting sources, that the 25-year-old is planning to reside in Spain with her husband, Ardeshir Ahmadi—who is a film director—and their young child.

-The couple owes an apartment in Spain, but their location was not revealed over fears of their safety, the source close to Khadem told the newspaper.
+The couple owns an apartment in Spain, but their location was not revealed over fears of their safety, sources close to Khadem told the newspaper.

 “She is aware that her life would be in danger if she returned to Iran because she has been shown playing without a head covering in several photographs,” the sources were quoted as saying.